 The College of the Extended University at Cal Poly partnered with Archi's Institute for Sustainable Agriculture (AISA), also know as Archi's Acres to offer a six-week Sustainable Agriculture Training (SAT) certificate program.
-Upon completion, students also earn 17 quarter units of academic credit at Cal Poly State Polytechnic University - Pomona.
+Upon completion, students also earn 12-semester units of academic credit at Cal Poly State Polytechnic University - Pomona.

 The school emphasizes organic production methods and direct marketing.
 Its intensive three-day course provides a "realistic picture of what it takes to run a successful small-scale produce operation."
 Topics covered include: business and marketing, soil fertility, crop production, pest and disease management, equipment and labor needs.